MaterializeInc/materialize/doc/user/content/sql/create-source/_index.md

   FORMAT BYTES
   WITH (SIZE='3xsmall');

--- convert from byte array to text to jsonb
+-- convert from byte array to jsonb
 CREATE VIEW my_jsonb_source AS
   SELECT
     CONVERT_FROM(data, 'utf8')::jsonb AS data